Irreducible components of sets of points in the plane that satisfy distance conditions: Pairs of realizations as a fiber product

 Now suppose by contradiction that there exists different $a,b\in I$ and $k\in J$ \st $C_a,C_b\subset B_k$.
 In this case, there exists a continuous path $p\c [0,1]\to B_k$ \st $p(0)\in C_a$ and $p(1)\in C_b$.
 By assumption $f(B_k)\subset \G\cdot y$ and $\G$ acts fixed-point free on~$Y$.
 Hence, there exists a unique continuous path $g\c [0,1]\to \G$ \st \begin{Mlist} \item $(f\circ p)(t)=g(t)\cdot y$ for all $t\in[0,1]$, and \item $g(0)=g(1)$ is the identity in~$\G$. \end{Mlist} Due to $f$ being $\G$-equivariant, there exists a continuous path $h\c [0,1]\to f^{-1}(y)$ that is defined as $h(t)=g(t)^{-1}\cdot p(t)$.
 Because $h(0)\in C_a$ and $h(1)\in C_b$, we find that $C_a=C_b$ and thus arrive at a contradiction.
 We conclude that there exists a bijection $\varphi\c I\to J$ \st $C_i=f^{-1}(y)\cap B_{\varphi(i)}$ for all $i\in I$. \end{proof}

 \begin{lemma} If $G$ is a sparse graph with max-tight decomposition~$\{G_i\}_{i\in I}$, then the fiber component number of the edge map for $G$ is equal to

 \end{lemma}

-\begin{proof} Notice that subgraph maps are dominant and recall from \RL{em}{a} that edge maps of sparse graphs are dominant as well.
+\begin{proof} Let us consider the diagram at \EQN{dia} and notice that the morphisms $\pi$ and $\mu$ are dominant.
+By \RL{em}{a} the edge maps $\cE_G$ and $\cE_{G_i}$ of the sparse graphs $G$ and $G_i$ are dominant for all $i\in I$, and this implies that $\cP_G$ is dominant.
+Since the diagram commutes by \Cref{lem:dia}, it follows that the subgraph map $\cS_G$ must be dominant as well.
 Hence, the fiber component numbers are well-defined for $\cE_G$, $\cS_G$, $\cP_G$ and $\cE_{G_i}$ for all $i\in I$.
 It follows from Sard's theorem that the general fiber is smooth and thus a component is connected if and only if it is irreducible.
 Because the transformation group~$T$ is connected and the fibers of edge maps associated to tight graphs are $T$-orbits, it follows that the general fiber of $\cP_G$ has cardinality

 We claim that $c(\cP_G\circ\cS_G)=c(\cP_G)\cdot c(\cS_G)$.
 In general, this is not true for dominant morphisms.
 For example, if $f\c\C^2\to\C^2$ and $g\c\C^2\to\C$ are defined as $f(x,y):=(x^2,y)$ and $g(x,y):=y$, then $1=c(g\circ f)\neq c(f)\cdot c(g)=2$.
 Now, let us set